aridjayarecipes/cutesrecipes.web.app/content/post/2414-recipe-of-ultimate-black-bean-coconut-soup-w-shrimp.md

 1. Pour in coconut milk and water then stir lightly
 1. Sprinkle in Sazon, add broccoli, and shrimp.
 Then lower fire to simmer.
 1. Simmer for about 30 to min.
-1. Option #2: Remove shrimp, puree cooked soup &amp; veggies
+1. Option #2: Remove shrimp, puree cooked soup & veggies
 1. Strain soup, then add shrimp back to soup